 - salt and pepper to taste

 - Heat the coconut oil in a large pot.
-Add the onions and sauté for 2-3 minutes.
+Add the onions and sauté for 2-3 minutes, until softened.
 Add the garlic and cook for an extra 2 minutes.

-- Add the mushrooms and sauté for a few minutes until softened.
-Season with a pinch of salt and black pepper (optional).
+- Add the mushrooms and cook for a few minutes until browned and tender.
+Season with salt and freshly ground pepper.

-- Meanwhile, in a high-speed blender, puree the drained cashews with the can of coconut milk until smooth and creamy.
+- Meanwhile, in a high-speed blender, blend the drained cashews with the can of coconut milk until very smooth and creamy.

 - Brazilians like to serve stroganoff with rice and potato sticks (like these), but this creamy dish can also be served over cooked noodles.

-Mixed mushrooms, chopped hearts of palm, or mock meat also work well for this vegan recipe.
+- Mixed mushrooms, thinly sliced leeks, chopped hearts of palm, or mock meat also work well to keep this a vegan recipe.

-The same dairy-free stroganoff sauce can be used with chicken, beef, or shrimp.
+- The same sauce can be used with chicken, beef, or shrimp.